-- Activity Title and Learning Objectives - The activity title and learning objectives must match how they are written in the Activity Description Form (ADF). - The ADF will be sent to the host organization upon completion of the application review. - For CE activities containing multiple presentations, the title for the full activity and not the individual presentation titles, must be on the slides.
+- Activity Title and Learning Objectives - The first three slides of the presentation should be as follows: - Slide 1: Title Slide - Slide 2: Learning Objectives - Slide 3: Speaker disclosure statements - The activity title and learning objectives must match how they are written in the Activity Description Form (ADF). - \circ $\;$ The ADF will be sent to the host organization upon completion of the application review. - For CE activities containing multiple presentations, the title for the full activity and not the individual presentations within the activity, must be on the slides.
 For example, if you are presenting a clinical pearls session entitled, "Clinical Pearls in Community Practice", your title slide must contain this title.
 Individual sessions can be listed as sub-titles. - For RSS activities, the activity title and learning objectives on the ADF must be on the educational materials and activity announcement.
 The activity-specific title and learning objectives may also be included.